-Note: There’s bound to be some overlap among the features that define a given classification of drones, so let’s not get too hung up on one or two overlapping features.
+Note: There’s bound to be a good bit of overlap among the features that define a given classification of drones, so let’s not get too hung up on one or two overlapping features.
 Instead we want to build broader categories that generally distinguish drone types.

 Toy Grade Drones

-The presence of a camera is another, as most drones these days are equipped with one.
-However, the quality of the included camera may constitute a useful distinction.
-While photography grade drones possess high quality cameras with super steady gimbals, toy grade drones often include a built in camera, but it’s generally not a camera of very high quality, and there may be a basic gimbal included, or there may be none at all.
+The presence of a camera is another largely unuseful distinction, as most drones these days are equipped with one.
+However, the quality of the included camera is worth considering.
+While photography grade drones possess high quality cameras with super steady gimbals, toy grade drones often include a built-in camera that is generally not of a very high quality, and there may be a basic gimbal included, but usually there’s none at all.

-Other qualities of toy grade drones include a very limited flying range (generally within 200-300 metres), the ability to perform flying stunts (flips and rolls), the use of lightweight build materials that hold up well in a crash (because the drone isn’t necessarily the easiest thing to fly or control, and may suffer a large number of crash landings), and the inclusion of bright colours or far out and funky designs.
+Other qualities of toy grade drones include a very limited flying range (generally within 200-300 metres), the ability to perform flying stunts (flips and rolls), the use of lightweight build materials such as special foams that hold up well in crashes (because these drones aren’t necessarily the easiest things to fly or control and may suffer a large number of crash landings—particularly if I’m doing the piloting), and the inclusion of bright colours or far out designs.

 Professional Photography Grade Drones

 The key to getting the ideal drone for your needs or wants is to know what you intend to use the drone for.
 If you’re a real estate agent looking to get ahead making virtual video tours or taking arial photographs of the homes you’re trying to sell, a professional photography drone is probably what you need.
-If you merely want a drone for some fun backyard flying, a toy grade model might be enough—unless you want to take things up a notch or two and lock in some additional fun features with a hobby grade model.
-Either way, the choice is all yours.
+If you merely want a drone for some fun backyard flying, a toy grade model may be enough—unless you want to up your game with the additional features that come in a hobby grade model.
+Either way, the choice is yours.

-Explore Best Buy’s complete selection of drones by following this link, and then let us know which type of drone you prefer down below?
+Explore Best Buy’s complete selection of drones by following this link, and then let us know which type of drone you prefer to own below?